-Youth Care Treatment Center and school has helped teens with schizophrenia in Utah, Nevada, and Idaho for 30 years.
+Youth Care Treatment Center and school has helped teens with schizophrenia all over the United States for 30 years.
 Our unique approach is based off of solid morals and beliefs to help adolescents be successful in turning their lives around.

 Learn about schizophrenia

 Schizophrenia, which is classified as a psychotic disorder, is a mental health condition that typically requires long-term care and maintenance in order for an individual to live a healthy and productive life.
 Delusions, hallucinations, odd behaviors, and incoherent speech are symptomatic of this illness, which can all hinder an individual’s ability to carry out even the most simple of tasks.